Bastille: Storming of the Bastille

-At de Launay's request, an additional force of 32 soldiers from the Swiss Salis-Samade regiment had been assigned to the Bastille on 7 July, adding to the existing 82 invalides pensioners who formed the regular garrison.
+At de Launay's request, an additional force of 32 soldiers from the Swiss Salis-Samade regiment, under the command of lieutenant Ludwig von Flüe, had been assigned to the Bastille on 7 July, adding to the existing 82 invalides pensioners who formed the regular garrison.
 De Launay had taken various precautions, raising the drawbridge in the Comté tower and destroying the stone abutment that linked the Bastille to its bastion to prevent anyone from gaining access from that side of the fortress.
 The shops in the entranceway to the Bastille had been closed and the gates locked.
 The Bastille was defended by 30 small artillery pieces, but nonetheless, by 14 July de Launay was very concerned about the Bastille's situation.
 The Bastille, already hugely unpopular with the revolutionary crowds, was now the only remaining royalist stronghold in central Paris, in addition to which he was protecting a recently arrived stock of 250 barrels of valuable gunpowder.
 To make matters worse, the Bastille had only two days' supply of food and no source of water, making it impossible to withstand a long siege.
 (Note: It is unclear why the Bastille's well was not functioning at this time.)

 A plan of the Bastille and surrounding buildings made immediately after 1789; the red dot marks the perspective of Claude Cholat's painting of the siege.

 On the morning of 14 July around 900 people formed outside the Bastille, primarily working-class members of the nearby faubourg Saint-Antoine, but also including some mutinous soldiers and local traders.
 The crowd had gathered in an attempt to commandeer the gunpowder stocks known to be held in the Bastille, and at 10:00 am de Launay let in two of their leaders to negotiate with him.
 Just after midday, another negotiator was let in to discuss the situation, but no compromise could be reached: the revolutionary representatives now wanted both the guns and the gunpowder in the Bastille to be handed over, but de Launay refused to do so unless he received authorisation from his leadership in Versailles.
 By this point it was clear that the governor lacked the experience or the skills to defuse the situation.